• Skip to primary navigation

 The needle bursts the balloon.

 This part was a little tricky to get working.
-The first car we tried was too heavy for the ball to push forwards and the second too small.
+The first car we tried was too heavy for the ball to push forwards and the second was too small.

 Experimenting with different objects actually made the process even more fun and the end result very rewarding.